emmanex0121/FLASK-WEB-APP/README.md

 flask-login (module) - for loggin users in flask-sqlalchemy (module) - database thing, wrapper for sql - makes it easier to create database model, add, delete etc.

+jinja - special templating language useable with flask and allows for some python inside the html document

 ### Emmanuel Nwachukwu[<emmax0121@gmail.com>]